 The 2019 Big Latch On will take place on Friday 2nd and Saturday 3rd of August.
 Annually the Big Latch On happens during or around World Breastfeeding Week (1st – 7th August).
 From 2014, the Big Latch On has been held over two days – a Friday and Saturday.
 Holding the event over two days gives even more women the opportunity to participate.
 Hosts can hold events on either (or both) of these days, and participants can go along to either (or both).

-1. Participants’ registration must be done on the day of the event.
-All participants must sign the registration form.
+- Participant registration must be done on the day of the event.
+All participants must complete the registration form supplied by Women’s Health Action.

-3. All sites must report their participant numbers before 11.00 am, by texting the number of latches to Women’s Health Action, along with your venue number.
-Women’s Health Action will send out an email with information on sending in your numbers before the day of the Big Latch On.
-If you misplace your venue code, please contact Women’s Health Action on 09 520 5295
+- All venues must report their latched-on numbers by 11am (unless you have arranged an alternative time with Women’s Health Action) You will need to text the number of participants to Women’s Health Action, along with your venue number.
+Women’s Health Action will send out an email with information on sending in your numbers before the Big Latch On.
+PLEASE NOTE: If you misplace your venue code please contact Women’s Health Action on 09 520 5295

-Any individual, organisation, community group or company interested in promoting, protecting and supporting breastfeeding may register to host a Big Latch On event.
+Any individual, organisation, community group or company interested in supporting parents.

 Any entity that is in violation of the World Health Organization International Code of Marketing of Breast-Milk Substitutes.
 You can access the Code here.